ShowStopper3/MonsterHunt/README.md

 Description
 -------------
-Monster-Hunt is a Java (text) based implementation of a game, having following stories:
+Monster-Hunt is a Java (text) based implementation of a monster hunt game.

-● As a player You can to create a character

-● As a player You can to explore

-● As a player You can to gain experience through fighting

-● As a player You can to save and resume a game

 This game is in its initial state where player can walk through the game, find items and fight with some _nice_ Monsters! and save and resume the game at any point.